brown-band/website/README.md

 ### File organization

 - `assets`: miscellaneous static files (i.e. images, JS, CSS, and anything else that you need that isn’t a page)
+  - `js`:
     - `handle-password.js`: checks the password provided for encrypted pages (currently just `recordings.html`)
     - `recordings.js`: renders the decrypted recordings page on the client side and enables playback.
     - `check-purged.js`: checks that CSS removed to reduce file size is not actually being used.
 - `book`: handles printing the script books given to seniors at graduation.
 See below for details.
 - `book-html`: the output directory for `npm run book:*`, not checked into Git.
 - `buttons`: contains folders for each class year.
 See below for more detailed instructions.